266 Hillside Ln Telluride, CO 81435

 Telluride is a situated in a beautiful box canyon 8,754' above sea level in the San Juan Mountains of Colorado.
 The remoteness of these mountains is what makes Telluride such a special place the one of the reasons we are choosing to share it with you all on our special day.
 Telluride has a long rich history and in known for its world class outdoor activities...
 The ski resort divides the historic Town of Telluride and Mountain Village, but they are conveniently connected by a 15 minute free (and scenic) gondola running from 6:30am until midnight seven days a week.
 There are some great accommodations in Mountain Village and you can access Telluride by the free gondola, but you have to be on the gondola by midnight and the wedding ceremony + reception will be in the town of Telluride.

-Telluride sits at 8,750 feet above sea level, so the altitude can catch visitors by surprise!
+Telluride sits at 8,750 feet above sea level, and our ceremony will be at 10,500 ft. so the altitude can catch visitors by surprise!
 At this elevation, oxygen levels are lower, which may lead to altitude sickness for some.
 You might feel a bit out of breath or notice mild headaches, especially on your first day here.
 The best way to adjust is to take it easy at first.
 Here are some tips: - Consider arriving a day or two early to allow your body to adjust and acclimate. - Hydrate, hydrate, hydrate!
 Altitude can make you feel dehydrated quickly, so drink plenty of water. - Avoid alcohol and caffeine during your first day or two, as they can increase dehydration. - Eat light meals and try to avoid heavy foods at first, as digestion can be slower at high elevations. - Rest well and listen to your body if you need a break!
 Staying hydrated is key, and bringing sunscreen is wise, as the sun is stronger up here.
 If you experience headaches, nausea, dizziness, or difficulty breathing, try to rest, stay hydrated, and consider oxygen supplements, which are available locally.
 If symptoms persist, it’s best to seek medical advice.

 You likely do not need a rental car for Telluride itself, as the town is very walkable and there is a free gondola connecting Telluride and Mountain Village, plus a free bus system called thhe Galloping Goose.
 However, a rental car is recommended for day trips outside of the immediate area or if you have a specific need, like a remote cabin rental.